davewragg/agot-spa/README.md

 - [x] error on creating a game you're not a member of - seems to be mutating something
 - [x] ~~default deck title needs a touched check or summint~~

+- [ ] "current season" selected state checker is a bit keen

 - [x] game time entry - UTC/BST!
 - [x] unauth bootloop